Parents & Caregivers

 Welcome!

-POAC-NoVA welcomes you to the community of family members of children on the autism spectrum.
+POAC-NoVA welcomes you to our community of caregivers of autistic children.

 As you continue your own journey, educate yourself and find your team.
 Some things will work and others will not.
 Have courage that you know what is right for your child, but be willing to listen to others.
 We are always here if you need us.